d2s/Documentation/docs/RcloneOSX/Intro/Intro.md

 ![Main view](Screenshots/main.png)
 A **double click** on row executes the task.
 Next task is a *Estimate* run as indicated on left in main view.
 An estimate run is a `--dry-run` execution of rclone.
 Tasks can also be executed in one go by selecting the batch button
 The result of a estimate run is presented.
 Next task is *Execute*. *Execute* is the real run as indicated on left side in main view rcloneOSX.
 Selecting a new row resets the tasks.

-The pictures show a transfer of about 350MB of data to Google Drive in about 3 1/2 hours.
+The pictures show a transfer of about 310 MB of data to Google Drive in about 3 1/2 hours.
 ![Main view](Screenshots/executing.png)
 During a real run a progress bar show the progress of backup or restore task.
 All tasks can be aborted during execution.
 ![Main view](Screenshots/finished.png)